p3drosola/Backbone.VirtualCollection/README.md

 ### Backbone.VirtualCollection

-Backbone.VirtualCollection allows you use Backbone.Marrionete CollectionViews and CompositeViews on a subset of a backbone collection.
+Backbone.VirtualCollection allows you use Backbone.Marionette CollectionViews and CompositeViews on a subset of a backbone collection.

 ### Usage